 Meet the Southover Partnership team of experts.

-Dayo has an extensive educational background spanning 37 years, in the UK and overseas.
+Dayo has an extensive educational background, in the UK and overseas.
 During his career Dayo has worked as a university lecturer, a head of department; head of year and as deputy head teacher of a large secondary school in north London.
 He is passionate about the inclusion of pupils and students with special educational needs and disabilities.

 In his spare time Dayo is a published writer (fiction and scientific) and has written and directed stage plays performed in the UK and the Caribbean.
 Dayo also been a newspaper editor, written for CBBC, and is involved with Mantra Lingua in the production of Bilingual books for young learners.